 Effects on partners, family and friends

-If a woman continues refusing to acknowledge her PND, the costs for the woman’s partner, family and friends increase.
+If a woman continues refusing to acknowledge her postnatal depression (PND), the costs for the woman’s partner, family and friends increase.
 Her partner might need to take time off work to help with the baby and provide support.
 There might be growing concerns for the wellbeing and safety of the woman, the baby and any older children.

 The woman might blame her partner, family or friends for everything.
 Ultimately, she might break ties with her family and friends or tell her partner to leave the relationship.
 She might feel that her partner is the source of her distress, and if it wasn’t for her partner, she wouldn’t be feeling the way she is.
+She might focus on aspects of the relationship that have been difficult in the past.
 She thinks that if her partner leaves, she’ll get better.

 Partners in this situation can become very distressed.
 They know their partner is unwell but she won’t accept any help.
 This can mean that partners can’t do anything to prevent their families from breaking down completely.
 In this case, partners can be at risk of depression and anxiety.
 They face a loss of confidence in themselves and their ability to assess the situation accurately.